 Writing - now that all the recipes are perfected and photos are done the next step is writing!
 I write each blog post usually the day before it goes up on the blog.
 Some posts have a little story to go along with the recipe and others have comments on whatever is going on that day/week so I don't like to get too far ahead of myself!

-Ready to Roll – once the blog post is ready, it gets scheduled for the following morning and then it’s time to get that beautiful recipe out into the world!
-It’s on the blog, all my social channels and then into YOUR kitchens (which is my most favorite part!)!
-Sometimes I’ll do a FB Live, Insta Live or Snapisode and share the recipe via video too!
-And then it’s back into the kitchen to do it all over again 🙂
+Ready to Roll - once the blog post is ready, it gets scheduled for the following morning and then it's time to get that beautiful recipe out into the world!
+It's goes on the blog, all my social channels and then into YOUR kitchens (which is my most favorite part!)!
+Sometimes I'll do an Insta Live or Snapisode and share the recipe via video too!
+And then it's back into the kitchen to do it all over again 🙂

 Questions - shout them out below in the comments!
 And THANK YOU for bringing these WGC recipes into your kitchen!
 It's seriously the best part of my job.